TheNebulo/TheNebulo/README.md

 [Tim's Diner](https://github.com/TheNebulo/TimsDiner) | A restaurant managing CLI program for a school project.
 Also written in Python. | June 2023
 [Asciify (Module)](https://github.com/TheNebulo/Asciify) | Python module that converts videos and photos into coloured ASCII art that is rendered as another video or photo. | September 2023
 [Asciify (Web App)](https://github.com/TheNebulo/AsciifyWeb) | A video uploding and viewing platform for the Asciify module with account management. | September 2023
-[AI Image Generator](https://github.com/TheNebulo/AI-Image-Generator) | CLI script and exe file to easily use Dall-E 2 and 3's image generation functions with saving. | Februrary 2024
+[ImagineSuite](https://github.com/TheNebulo/ImagineSuite) | CLI based application to easily generate large quantities of AI generated images from several services/models. | February 2024
 [Scholarly Digital](https://github.com/ScholarlyDigital) | My own startup with a suite of digital products aimed to launch to improve the education system. | TBD

 ### Contact Me 📨